aryakgupta/erp-edu/odoo/doc/howtos/backend.rst

     from . import mymodule

-Odoo provides a mechanism to help set up a new module, :ref:`odoo.py
+ERP provides a mechanism to help set up a new module, :ref:`odoo.py
 <reference/cmdline/server>` has a subcommand :ref:`scaffold
 <reference/cmdline/scaffold>` to create an empty module: